cpetre01/DS-MandatoryExercise/README.md

             dbmsUtils.h: function prototypes called internally in the dbms module

         keys.h: header for keys library; client-side API

+        netUtils.h: header for netUtils library; contains function prototypes used to send and receive stuff; network API used by both server and client

         utils.h: types, constants and function prototypes used throughout the project; useful stuff